• Twitter

 • The competence of their assessors, the detailed assessment processes they apply and, critically, how they secure consistency in the judgements their assessors make

-• Their own management systems ensuring that they fulfil all the requirements we set.
+• How their own management systems ensure that they fulfil all the requirements we set.

-To gain the national Standard – secondary schools, colleges and other learning providers must supply sufficient current evidence to demonstrate that they meet all of our national accreditation criteria in their overall careers provision.
+To gain the national Standard, secondary schools, academies, colleges, and other learning providers must supply sufficient current evidence to demonstrate that they meet our national accreditation criteria for their overall careers provision.

 Accreditation assessments are carried out by external specialists who are occupationally competent Careers Education and Guidance (CEG) professional assessors.
 Nationally, our Awarding Bodies have over 100 CEG assessors – no other assessment force exists of its kind, dedicated to the accreditation of the highest quality careers provision in our country.